-Chris Rock is a legendary comedian – Howard often cites him and his first HBO special 'Bring the Pain' as the pinnacle of comedic brilliance – but real movie stardom has eluded him.
+Chris Rock is a legendary comedian – Howard often cites him and his first HBO special "Bring the Pain" as the pinnacle of comedic brilliance – but real movie stardom has eluded him.

 Here are the highlights from Chris's interview with Howard:

-Chris recently hosted Saturday Night Live, and generated some controversy with his opening monologue – in which he asked who would ever feel safe going to the Freedom Tower after 9/11.
-Chris was proud of his edgy act, but said that hosting SNL is worse than hosting the Oscars.
+Chris recently hosted "Saturday Night Live" and generated some controversy with his opening monologue in which he asked who would ever feel safe going to the Freedom Tower after 9/11.
+Chris was proud of his edgy act, but said that hosting "SNL" is worse than hosting the Oscars.

-Tracy has a nice big part in Chris's movie, but there are loads of other comedy cameos – like Jerry Seinfeld.
-Chris revealed that he offered Dave Chappelle a role, but Dave turned him down.
+Chris has been in touch with Tracy Morgan and says his recovery is "day to day" following his tragic car accident.
+Chris explained Tracy can go a few weeks where it looks like he's on the mend and then there'll be a setback.
+Fans will get to see Tracy in Chris's movie, along with loads of other comedy cameos, including one from Jerry Seinfeld.
+Chris revealed that he offered Dave Chappelle a role but Dave turned him down.
 Still, Chris called Dave his favorite comedian and said he's still the funniest guy going.
-Howard asked Chris what they talk about and Chris had a simple answer: 'Pussy.'
+Howard asked Chris what they talk about and Chris had a simple answer: "Pussy."

 At the end of the interview, Chris wanted to publicly apologize for his recent comment that Dennis Miller isn't as funny as he used to be.
-Chris didn't mean it; Dennis is still one of the greatest.
+Chris didn't mean it - Dennis is still one of the greatest.

 Chris Rock's new movie "Top Five" is in theaters now.